BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 CHARACTERISTICS OF EACH PHASE OF PROPER BREATHING

-The main muscle of proper breathing is the diaphragm.
-Proper breathing is carried out only through the nose, while the shoulders remain motionless, and the lower ribs diverge forward and to the sides.
-In addition, the basis of proper breathing is the optimization of the ratio between the inhalation-exhalation phases, which ensures the best supply of oxygen to the body.
+The primary muscle of proper breathing is the diaphragm.
+Correct breathing is carried out only through the nose, while the shoulders remain motionless, and the lower ribs diverge forward and to the sides.
+In addition, proper breathing optimizes the ratio between the inhalation and exhalation phases, which ensures the best supply of oxygen to the body.

-The regulation of the ratio of inhalation and exhalation is one of the important factors in ensuring the optimal functioning of the respiratory system.
-The most effective in physiology is the respiratory cycle, in which the exhalation is longer than the inhalation.
+The regulation of the ratio of inhalation and exhalation is one important factor in ensuring the optimal functioning of the respiratory system.
+The most effective physiology cycle is the respiratory cycle, in which the exhalation is longer than the inhalation.
 On average, the exhalation phase should be twice as long as the inhalation phase.

 Exercise your proper breathing 4/6 with video-guide.